csgillespie/efficientR/main.md

 run times for certain benchmarks on Ubuntu than Mac systems.
 The data from the **benchmarkme** package also suggests that running code under the Linux OS is marginally faster.
 ]
-Beyond the $32$ vs $64$ bit issue (covered in the next chapter) and *process forking* (covered in Chapter \@ref(performance)) OS-related issue to consider is external dependencies: programs that R packages depend on.
+Beyond the $32$ vs $64$ bit issue (covered in the next chapter) and *process forking* (covered in Chapter \@ref(performance)), another OS-related issue to consider is external dependencies: programs that R packages depend on.
 Sometimes external package dependencies must be installed manually (i.e. not using `install.packages()`).
-This is especially common Unix-based systems (Linux and Mac).
+This is especially common with Unix-based systems (Linux and Mac).
 On Debian-based operating systems such as Ubuntu, many R packages can be installed at the OS level, to ensure external dependencies are also installed (see Section \@ref(deps)).

 Resource monitoring is the process of checking the status of key OS variables.